Welcome

 MBE Syllabus

-For the MBE, you are required to understand the principles governing tort claims based on harm to reputation and privacy.
-This includes the elements of defamation and privacy torts, available defenses, and the impact of constitutional law.
-You should be prepared to:
+For the MBE, you are required to understand the principles governing tort claims based on harm to reputation and privacy, with a focus on the following syllabus points:

-• Identify and apply the elements of defamation, including publication, falsity, fault, and damages.
+• Identify and apply the elements of defamation, including defamatory meaning, reference to the plaintiff, publication, falsity, fault, and damages.

-• Distinguish libel from slander and recognize slander per se categories.
+• Distinguish libel from slander and recognize slander per se categories and when special damages are required.

-• Recognize and apply the four invasion of privacy torts: intrusion, appropriation, false light, and public disclosure of private facts.
+• Recognize and apply the four invasion of privacy torts: intrusion upon seclusion, appropriation of name or likeness, public disclosure of private facts, and false light.

 Test Your Knowledge